DDoS/Software-Validation-Assignment/doc/ECSE 429 Software Validation Assignement.md

 ## Running the source
 Download the zipped assignment and unzip to a directory.
+To generate tests for class not in the project, add the source into the `src` folder in the same package as described by the model file.
 Follow the instructions for the desired method.

 ### Method 1: Script